FireworksProject/jfdi/docs/create-remotebox.md

 	sudo ~/usr/bin/jfd build-server

-This will install Node.js, CouchDB, NGINX and PHP.
+This will install Node.js, NGINX, and PHP.
 After these Chef scripts are done running you'll need to restart the box to enjoy your handywork.

 	sudo shutdown -r now